 ‘the Act’ the National Health Service (Wales) Act 2006 (C.42)

-‘Associate Members’ the Chief Executives of Public Health Wales NHS Trust, Velindre NHS Trust, Welsh Ambulance Services NHS Trust.
+‘Associate Members’ the Chief Executives of Public Health Wales NHS Trust, Velindre University NHS Trust, Welsh Ambulance Services NHS Trust.
 Refer to EASC Regulation 3(3) and Standing Order 1.2.6.

-‘Chair (EASC)’ the person appointed by the Minister for Health and Social Services (now the Cabinet Secretary for Health, Wellbeing and Sport) to lead the Emergency Ambulance Services Committee and to ensure it successfully discharges its overall responsibility on behalf of the LHBs.
+‘Chair (EASC)’ the person appointed by the Minister for Health and Social Services to lead the Emergency Ambulance Services Committee and to ensure it successfully discharges its overall responsibility on behalf of the LHBs.
 Refer to Regulation 4(1) and Standing Orders 1.3.4 to 1.3.6.

 ‘CASC’ Chief Ambulance Services Commissioner